lordmathis/llamactl/docs/user-guide/managing-instances.md

 # Managing Instances

-Learn how to effectively manage your Llama.cpp instances with LlamaCtl.
+Learn how to effectively manage your Llama.cpp instances with Llamactl.

 ## Instance Lifecycle